ubports/docs.ubports.com/sdk/apps/qml/Ubuntu.Components/SlotsLayout.rst

-If this property is set to true, the layout will ignore the corresponding slot during the computation of the **implicitHeight** of the whole layout (see `Resizing the layout </sdk/apps/qml/Ubuntu.Components/SlotsLayout#resizing-the-layout>`__) and will not modify its vertical position during the layout process.
+If this property is set to true, the layout will ignore the corresponding slot during the computation of the **implicitHeight** of the whole layout (see `Resizing the layout <sdk_ubuntu_components_slotslayout#resizing-the-layout>:ref:`) and will not modify its vertical position during the layout process.
 As a consequence, it is possible, in that case, to manually set the vertical anchors of that slot (verticalCenter, top, bottom) or even its **y** property.

 Care must be taken to avoid getting the slot clipped by positioning it partly or completely outside of the
-`SlotsLayout </sdk/apps/qml/Ubuntu.Components/SlotsLayout/>`__ that
-holds it.
+:ref:`SlotsLayout <sdk_ubuntu_components_slotslayout>` that holds it.

 **Note**: changing the value of overrideVerticalPositioning of one slot after the layout has already been initialized will reset its top,